 - Generating more than $25 million in gross annual revenue

-In terms of the rights it provides, the CCPA once again falls short when compared to the PDPA.
-The CCPA provides citizens with the right to delete their personal information, the right to opt out of data collection, the right to non-discrimination, and the right to know when their data is being collected.
+Regarding the rights it provides, the CCPA once again falls short compared to the PDPA.
+For example, the CCPA allows citizens to delete their personal information, opt out of data collection and non-discrimination, and know when their data is being collected.

 Final Thoughts on Data Privacy in Taiwan

-The PDPA has the potential to significantly enhance data privacy in Taiwan.
+The PDPA has the potential to enhance data privacy in Taiwan significantly.
 It includes a strict penalty schedule, clearly defined expectations for data collectors/handlers, and a comprehensive list of citizens’ rights.